Painter’s tape is one crucial thing you will need when you don’t want to mess up your paint project.

 So, if you want to try both, just go with them and compare the results by trying on the small surface first.

-But if you don’t want to think much and want to pick only one, I must say try using Frog Tape.
+But if you don’t want to think much and want to pick only one to use on wood, drywall, or other surfaces, I must say, try using Frog Tape.

 Frog tape and 3M tapes used for painting are both considered to be non-toxic.
 This means they are generally safe if they are mistakenly put on the skin.

-However, for some people that are prone to allergic reactions, the adhesive used in these painter’s tapes can cause problems.
+However, for some people who are prone to allergic reactions, the adhesive used in these painter’s tapes can cause problems.
+This can also apply to stronger adhesive products, such as butyl tape, which may irritate sensitive skin if there is prolonged contact.

 You should generally avoid using them near to such people and kids to avoid direct contact that can irritate their skin or eyes.